vschroeter/rosmetasys/README.md

 ```

+If you use the `--anonymize` option, the node names and topic names are irreversibly anonymized by replacing the node and topic names with consecutive IDs.

 # Known issues

 ROS nodes need a little time to start up.
 Sometimes, the introspection methods does not return all nodes of the system.
 At the moment, the exporter waits for 5 seconds before starting the introspection.
 But it's not guaranteed that this is enough time for all nodes to start up.
+If your output seems incomplete, just try to export another time.